LibreCat/Catmandu/README.md

 Catmandu is created in a cooperation with many developers world wide.
 Without them this project isn't possible.
-We would like to thank our core maintainer: Nicolas Steenlant and all contributors: Christian Pietsch , Dave Sherohman , Friedrich Summann , Jakob Voss , Johann Rolschewski  , Jorgen Eriksson  , Magnus Enger , Maria Hedberg , Mathias Loeqsch , Najko Jahn , Nicolas Franck , Patrick Hochstenbach , Petra Kohorst  , Snorri Briem , Upasana Shukla and Vitali Peil
+We would like to thank our core maintainer: Nicolas Steenlant and all contributors: Christian Pietsch , Dave Sherohman , Friedrich Summann , Jakob Voss , Johann Rolschewski  , Jorgen Eriksson  , Magnus Enger , Maria Hedberg , Mathias Loesch , Najko Jahn , Nicolas Franck , Patrick Hochstenbach , Petra Kohorst  , Snorri Briem , Upasana Shukla and Vitali Peil

 # SEE ALSO